Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The first workflow uses a separate live encoder as [=Ingest source=] and packager as [=Receiving entity=].
-In this case, interface 1, [[!MPEGCMAF]] (CMAF) Ingest may be used.
+In this case, interface 1, [[!MPEGCMAF]] (CMAF) ingest may be used.
 This interface uses [[!MPEGCMAF]] to ingest a live encoded stream to the packager.
 The [=Receiving entity=] in this case may do the packaging, encryption, or other active media processing.
    This interface is defined in a way that it will be possible to generate streaming presentation based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on information in the ingested stream.

-   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a Content Deliery Network.
+   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a content deliery network (CDN).
 In this case the stream needs to be formatted as closely as possible to the final stream for consumption by an end client.
-   This interface is defined in the second part, interface 2 [=DASH Ingest=] or [=HLS Ingest=].
+   This interface is defined in the second part, interface 2 [=DASH ingest=] or [=HLS ingest=].
-   It enables a HTTP POST based version of these commonly used streaming protocols.
+   It enables an HTTP POST based version of these commonly used streaming protocols.
    In this case, besides the media objects, also manifest objects are ingested by the [=Receiving entity=].

-    Figure 1: Example with [=CMAF Ingest=]
+    Figure 1: Example with [=CMAF ingest=]
     <figure>
        <img src="Images/Diagram1.png" />
     </figure>

-    Figure 2: Example with DASH Ingest
+    Figure 2: Example with DASH ingest
     <figure>
       <img src="Images/Diagram2.png" />
     </figure>